rage/java-programming-fall-19/data/osa-10/1-kokoelmien-kasittely-arvojen-virtana.md

 <!-- Tehtäväpohjassa on tutuhko tehtävä "Tavara, Matkalaukku ja Lastiruuma".
 Tässä tehtävässä tarkoituksenasi on muuttaa toistolausetta käyttävät metodit virtaa käyttäviksi metodeiksi.
 Lopputuloksessa ei tule esiintyä `while (...)` tai `for (...)`-toistolauseita. -->

 The exercise template includes the probably familiar-y project "Cargo hold".
-However, in this exercise you are supposed to make the for-loop using methods to use streams.
+However, in this exercise you need to make the for-loop using methods to use streams.
 The final product should not have any `while (...)` or `for (...)`-loops.

 </programming-exercise>